 Awards are given to the top three scripts in each category.
 The Grand Prize Winner is selected from these top 12 scripts.

-A total of $13,000 in cash prizes will be awarded to the winners this year.
+A total of $18,000 in cash prizes will be awarded to the winners this year.

-The Grand Prize winner will receive $5,000 in cash.
+The Grand Prize winner will receive a total of $10,000 in cash.